takiwaki/Blastwave/HYD1D/README.md

 This is the instruction for spring school of division of science.

 ### login and go to work directory
-First login the server, more.
+First login the server, `more.cfca.nao.ac.jp`.

     ssh <your account>@more.cfca.nao.ac.jp

 Then, go to work directory.
+Make it if that does not exist.

     mkdir /cfca-work/<your account>
     cd /cfca-work/<your account>

 Copy the programs.

     cp -r /cfca-work/dos04/Blastwave .